-Misungwi is located in the area covered with savannah terrain, occupied by scattered plots of cultivation (rice, maize, beans, sweet potato, etc.), pockets of low shrub and isolated trees (fruit, utility).
+Magu town sits located amidst degraded savannah terrain, occupied by scattered plots of cultivation (rice, maize, beans, sweet potato, etc.), pockets of low shrub and isolated trees (fruit, utility).
 Land is used for keeping livestock (cattle, sheep, and goat).
 Little remains in terms of undisturbed natural habitat and therefore the area is believed to have little biodiversity value.
 Nevertheless small groups or individuals were noted of heron, egret, stork and ibis species, mainly feeding along and in rice fields and other cultivated areas.
-The project area is not covered with dense vegetation; there are few acacia plant species.
+The area is not covered with dense vegetation; shrub and trees are mostly acacia.